 The main characters are memorable for his/her personality.
 Making them easy to identify.

 Each episode is filled with twists & turns.
-To spice things up a bit, take a sip of water or beer every time a Plot Twist shows up.
+To spice things up a bit, take a sip of water or root beer every time a Plot Twist shows up.
 If I were you, stick to non-alcoholic beverages, I do not condone alcohol poisoning.

 A certain episode centers around a real life issue.
-Season 1’s storyline about Andi’s family history factors in the narrative.
+Season 1’s storyline is about Andi’s family history factors in the narrative.

-Cinematography felt normal without a Shaky Cam.
+Cinematography felt normal without a bad case Shaky Cam.